What I Learned When I Took My Former Boss, Gayle King, To Lunch

 What’s your relationship like now?

-Was there anything you wish you had known about motherhood before you became a mom?
+Was there anything you wish you had known about motherhood before you became a mum?

 “No. And I never fell into the trap of beating myself up for being a working mother, either.
 I refused to do that.
 I remember my-ex husband was at home when he called and said Kirby just took her first steps, and I had just gotten off the air.
 I told everyone at work ‘Kirby just took her first steps!’
 And someone said ‘You must’ve been so sad you weren’t there to see it!’
 And I was like ‘Well, I’ll be home at 6, and I’ll see it again...it’s not like she ran a marathon, and he videotaped it!’
 I just refused to guilt myself.
 I think we have these self-imposed ideas, but are we really supposed to see everything?
 Go to every game?
 I say no. I think you really should just enjoy motherhood.
 And work gives me joy too.
 If you’re satisfied and happy with what you’re doing, it only makes you a better mother.”